bbmokhtari/django-translations/docs/guide/context.rst

 Creating the translations
 =========================

-To create the translations of the context's scope in a language use the :meth:`~translations.context.Context.create` method.
+To create the translations of the context's purview in a language use the :meth:`~translations.context.Context.create` method.
 This creates the translations using the :ref:`translatable fields \
-<specify-fields>` of the context's scope.
+<specify-fields>` of the context's purview.
 It takes in a ``lang`` parameter which determines the language to create the translation in.